sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 >
 >Flattening the curve refers to when methods like large-scale testing, quarantining of infected individuals and social distancing are used to decrease the number of daily new COVID-19 cases.
 The aim is to reduce overall infections and keep cases at a number the health-care system can manage.

-The creatie that will be use
+The criteria that will be use to determine if there is a flattening the curve based on if the following holds:
+1.

 ## Flattening the curve